mifansLA/mi/_posts/2019-09-14-GCam-7-apk-and-magisk-module-needed.md

 Following is the first ever **Google Camera 7.0 mod APK** available for download.
 Thanks to developers like _nullbytepl_ and _Parrot043_ for the amazing port.
 According to developers, the modded version should work perfectly fine on devices with Qualcomm’s Snapdragon processors.
 So this includes most of the Android phones out there.
 Also, the latest Gcam is targeted towards Android 9 Pie or later.

-The latest Google Camera 7.0 (Gcam 7.0) port from the Google Pixel 4 XL device has been tested working on devices like Nokia 6.1, Google Pixel 3, 2, 1, OnePlus 7, 7 Pro, Essential Phone, Xiaomi Redmi K20 Pro, and more.
+The latest Google Camera 7.0 (Gcam 7.0) port from the [Google Pixel 4 XL](https://www.knoacc.org/2019/10/ini-spesifikasi-lengkap-google-pixel-4.html){:title="Ini Spesifikasi Lengkap Google Pixel 4 yang Bocor Menjelang Rilis"} device has been tested working on devices like Nokia 6.1, Google Pixel 3, 2, 1, OnePlus 7, 7 Pro, Essential Phone, Xiaomi Redmi K20 Pro, and more.

 |Modder|Download|Mod Version|Size|
 |_parrot_|[gdrive](https://bit.ly/2mhZsdD)|parrot_V2.0|78 MB|